zendesk/node-publisher/README.md

 # node-publisher

-This is a configurable release automation tool for node packages inspired by Travis CI.
+This is a configurable release automation tool for node packages inspired by [create-react-app](https://github.com/facebook/create-react-app) and [Travis CI](https://travis-ci.org/).
 It has a default configuration, which can be overriden in case of need.
 As a convention, this release tool defines a set of hooks that represent the release lifecycle.
 The default configuration can be overriden by redefining what commands should run under which hook in a `.release.yml` file.
 The hooks are listed under the [Lifecycle](#lifecycle) section.

 ## Getting started
 ### 1. Install the package: